PSU-ICDS/icds_docs/docs/software/containers.md

 # Use srun with apptainer exec to launch a parallel command
 srun --mpi=pmix apptainer exec /storage/work/\$USER/images/my_mpi_code.sif /usr/bin/my_parallel_executable
 ```
->[!NOTE]
->
+!!! tip "MPI compatibility"
->The container must be built using the same MPI as selected on the host via the module load.
+    The container must be built using the same MPI as selected on the host via the module load.

->
->In this example, the container should be built with OpenMPI 4.1.5 with pmix support.
+    In this example, the container should be built with OpenMPI 4.1.5 with pmix support.

->
->If there is a version of mpi type mismatch, the job could lock up or run as a set of
+    If there is a version of mpi type mismatch, the job could lock up or run as a set of
->singleton jobs (multiple copies of a single processor job).
+    singleton jobs (multiple copies of a single processor job).
->

->[!WARNING]
->
+!!! warning "Ask for help"
->Due to the complexities of running containerized MPI jobs across nodes, it is recommended
+    Due to the complexities of running containerized MPI jobs across nodes, it is recommended
->that you [first contact ICDS](mailto:idcs@psu.edu) for assistance prior to starting.
+    that you [first contact ICDS](mailto:idcs@psu.edu) for assistance prior to starting.
->

 ## Apptainer Cache

 Apptainer automatically uses a directory `.apptainer`, located in your ***$HOME*** directory.
-As home directories on ICDS systems are small, you may wish to use an alternate location of the apptainer cache.
+As home directories on ICDS systems are small, you may wish to use an alternate location of
+the apptainer cache.

-You can set this location via the environment variable ***APPTAINER_CACHEDIR***, setting it to an alternate location such as your ***WORK*** directory.
+You can set this location via the environment variable ***APPTAINER_CACHEDIR***, setting it
+to an alternate location such as your ***WORK*** directory.

 ```
 export APPTAINER_CACHEDIR=/storage/work/$USER